ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-3-2.md

-Chapter 3: Leading Digital Transformation: Building a Vision for Digital Change
+Building a Vision for Digital Change
 ===============================================================================

 Digital transformation requires leaders to build a vision for digital change that aligns with their organization's goals and values.
 Effective digital leadership involves developing a clear and compelling vision that inspires and motivates stakeholders to embrace digital transformation.
 In this chapter, we will explore strategies for building a vision for digital change, including understanding the strategic context, identifying opportunities for innovation, and engaging stakeholders.